Portfolio Fast Track: From Request to Delivery¶

 - Skills

-Without this data, the roadmap generator can't calculate capacity, and your planning will be flying blind.
-See Team Members reference.
+Without team, availability, and skills data, the roadmap generator can't calculate capacity, and your planning will be flying blind.
+See the Contributors reference.

 These numbers feed the roadmap